When AARP Plan G Makes Sense

 Medigap Plan G Benefits – What’s covered

 The only difference between Plan G and Plan F is that Plan F will pay the Part B deductible.
-The Part B deductible for 2012 is $140.
-If you have Medigap plan G you will be required to pay the first $140 of out-patient charges.
+The Part B deductible for 2017 is $183.
+If you have Medigap plan G you will be required to pay the first $183 of out-patient charge.

 Often you will find at least this much savings due to differing claims experience between the two plans.
 If affordable, most all people with health conditions will choose the most comprehensive plan which will require higher premiums.